AaditAntony/notepad-flutter/README.md

 ls -a // used to show the hidden folder

-git add . // used to add the file

 ls // to see the folder

+git add . // used to add the all file git add filename.extension // used to add the one file git add --all